 Sharapova is a powerful role model.
 What are some of the books that have shaped her over her years?

-A note from Christine at Wisebooks: OPEN by Tennis Star Andre Agassi was one of my favourite reads.
+A note from Christine at Wisebooks: OPEN by Tennis Star Andre Agassi was one of my favorite reads.
 I am going to put Sharapova’s autobiography on my list immediately

 “Some of today’s books come as manuals, step-by-step guides and although that’s practical, it’s not how life always turns out.
 You might have to take the tenth step before you take the second.
 I enjoyed this books because it doesn’t give you answers; it makes you wonder what answer you might give yourself.”
 (Sharapova's Notes, Tribe of Mentors)